-Prerequisite(s): A grade of "C" or higher in MATH 75X or qualification for MATH 100 or higher level mathematics; and qualification for ENG 22 or qualification for ESOL 94.
+Prerequisite(s): A grade of "C" or higher in MATH 75X or qualification for MATH 100 or higher level mathematics; and qualification for ENG 100S or qualification for ESOL 94.
 Comment: Students will need a scientific calculator for MATH 100.

-MATH 100 is a survey of important concepts in algebra, logical structure, numerical systems, financial mathematics, and probability and statistics, designed to acquaint non-specialists with examples of mathematical reasoning, and to develop an appreciation and understanding of their historical development and of the relationship of mathematics to the modern world.
+MATH 100 surveys important concepts in algebra, logical structure, numerical systems, financial mathematics, and probability and statistics, designed to acquaint non- specialists with examples of mathematical reasoning, and to develop an appreciation and understanding of their historical development and of the relationship of mathematics to the modern world.